JNRowe/vim-configs/dein.rst

     general because it is relatively uncommon for my C file to actually be dwm’s config.h.

+..

-A narrow region plugin (similar to Emacs)
+    “A narrow region plugin (similar to Emacs)”

 .. code-block:: vim